EQEmu/eqemu-docs-v2/docs/categories/npc/special-attacks.md

 ## Ignore Root Aggro (42)

-{% hint style="info" %}
+!!! info
       Ignore Root Aggro, denoted by special attack 42, sets the NPC to ignore the rules of root aggro--the NPC will not attack the closest player, but rather the player on top of the hate list.
-{% endhint %}

 | Settings |  | Defaults |
 | :--- | :--- | :--- |